 The University expects and requires all of its students, upon admission to the University, to develop, adhere to, and maintain high standards of scholarship and conduct.
 The Student Rights and Responsibilities: A Code of Student Behavior is the guiding document for USI community standards and outlines all rights and responsibilities afforded to USI students.

-The University of Southern Indiana Student Handbook is the official source of the University's community standards and related policies and procedures.
-It provides an overview of University policies and procedures, departments and services relevant to all students, undergraduate and graduate.
+The University of Southern Indiana Student Handbook is an electronic source of the University's community standards and related policies and procedures.
+The links compiled here provide an overview of University policies and procedures, departments and services relevant to all students, undergraduate and graduate.

 The University of Southern Indiana (USI) is committed to increasing access to higher education and supporting all students in their efforts to succeed.
 USI is also committed to fostering a safe environment in which all members of the University community can thrive.
 As a part of the admission process, the University asks a series of questions about applicants' criminal history as it relates to misdemeanor and felony convictions.
 Having a criminal history is not a bar to admission There is a process the applicant must follow to disclose their criminal history and to undergo review by the Dean of Students and the University CARE Team.
 The review process includes completing a Misdemeanor / Felony Report Follow-Up Questionnaire, available from the Dean of Students, and meeting with university officials before the enrollment process can proceed.
 Applicants may be deferred or denied admission if their membership in the University community would be inappropriate or they are under conditions of post-release supervision that make enrollment impracticable.
 Applicants with current and related legal cases that have not been fully adjudicated may have their admission decision deferred until the conclusion of these legal proceedings.